Maxxxxz/Kestrel-Engine/README.md

 This is the repo for the Kestrel Engine.

 # todo
-* finish basic loop with proper ticking (for use later)
 * gather keypresses
 * get mouse information
 * begin graphics 😳